-That is, the decentralized GI fellowship market made it unsafe to act according to preferences over candidates or employers only.
-It was a congested, thin market, even though there are a multitude of GI programs and potential GI fellows.
+That is, the decentralized GI fellowship market made it unsafe to act straightforwardly according to preferences over candidates or employers only.
+It was a congested, thin market, even though there were (and are) many GI programs and potential GI fellows.
 As such, the GI market was less competitive than when there was a match, in that competition for each fellow was reduced to a thin slice of employers, and direct competition among fellows for programs was reduced as fellows were hired quickly and could only be considered by very few programs.